-A few days prior to the beginning of The International 8 group stage, Team Liquid’s Dota 2 writers put out an article that ranked the 18 participating teams in order of their projected results.
+Prior to the start of The International 8 group stage, Team Liquid’s Dota 2 writers ranked the 18 participating teams in order of their projected results.
 The article in question was entitled “The International 8 Power Rank”, and was very similar to power rank articles seen in major traditional sports publications.

 The writers put European squad OG in last place, ranking even lower than International first-timers Team Serenity.
 Their reasoning: OG had just lost two of their best players in the form of Gustav “s4” Magnusson and Tal “Fly” Aizik, both of whom jumped ship over to Evil Geniuses after the China Supermajor.
 In addition, the only team that OG managed to defeat in the period between the EU qualifiers and TI8 was Immortals—a squad that wasn’t even in the running at the event itself.